lucaselblanc/pollardslambda/README.md

 ## Average k-Factor

-According to the theoretical analysis of Pollard's Lambda with the Negation Map optimization, the expected upper performance limit is:
+According to the theoretical analysis of Pollard's Lambda with the Negation Map optimization predicted in the paper: [Monte Carlo methods for index computation (mod p)](https://www.ams.org/journals/mcom/1978-32-143/S0025-5718-1978-0491431-9/S0025-5718-1978-0491431-9.pdf), the expected constant for the factor k is:

 $k = \sqrt{\frac{\pi}{2}} \approx 1.2533$